ruc-datalab/dagan/README.md

  - epochs: required, number of training epochs
  - steps_per_epoch: required, steps per epoch
  - rand_search: required, whether to search hyper-parameters randomly, yes or no ,
- - param: required if rand_search is 'no', hyper-parameter of the NN
+ - param: required if rand_search is 'no', hyper-parameter of the neural network

 Folder "code/params" contains examples, you can run the code using those parameter files directly, or write a self-defined parameter file to train a new dataset.

-## Run
+### Step3: Run
 Run the code with the following command :
 ```sh
 python code/train.py [parameter file] [gpu_id]